What AppDeploy does

 - An LLM

 AppDeploy does not replace AI models.
-It builds on their output by deploying the generated application and making it live.
-The result is a fully deployed app, not a prototype.
+It builds on their output by deploying the generated application, provisioning runtime services, running QA, and making the app live.
+The result is a fully deployed app, not a static mockup or prototype screenshot.

 When AppDeploy is a good fit